PinkSwitch/Live-A-Live-Internal-Randomizer/README.txt

 *Character Colors setting added.
 *Menu Colors setting added.

 2.1-

-*Fixed a bug where the game would crash after completing a chapter.
+*Fixed a crash occuring on chapter clear.
+*Fixed a crash that could occur on the equipment menu if robot accessories were randomized.